 In March 1995, the Financial Accounting Standards Board issued Financial Accounting Standard No. 121, "Accounting for the Impairment of Long-Lived Assets and for Long-Lived Assets to Be Disposed Of," which establishes accounting standards for the impairment of long-lived assets, certain identifiable intangibles and goodwill related to those assets to be held and used, as well as long-lived assets and certain identifiable intangibles to be disposed of.
-The Company will be required to adopt the new standard in the first quarter of 1996.
-Based on preliminary evaluation of this Standard's requirements, the Company does not anticipate its effect to be material to the Company's consolidated financial position.
+The Company will be required to adopt the new standard's requirements, the Company does not anticipate its effect to be material to the Company's consolidated financial position.